 OSHA’s Silica Rule Takes Effect Despite Legal Challenges

-Implementation of the Occupational Safety and Health Administration (OSHA)’s final rule on Occupational Exposure to Respirable Crystalline Silica officially takes effect June 23, 2016.
+Implementation of the Occupational Safety and Health Administration (OSHA)’s final rule on Occupational Exposure to Respirable Crystalline Silica officially takes effect on June 23, 2016.

 Despite several pending lawsuits, David O’Connor, director of the Office of Chemical Hazards (Non-Metals), OSHA’s Directorate of Standards & Guidance, told members of the National Advisory Committee on Occupational Safety & Health last Wednesday that the agency expects implementation to proceed as planned.
 “It’s very early in the process so this is something that will play out over the coming years, but we don’t anticipate at this time it will affect the implementation dates of the standard or any aspect of the standard,” he said.